 This past Saturday, October 10, marked World Mental Health Day.
 What better time to remind ourselves how much mental health matters in a health and safety context?

 Workplaces with good mental health records rank much higher in productivity terms.
-Every dollar invested into mental health programs has more than a double return on investment.
-Prioritising mental health results in less absenteeism, fewer compensation claims, increased safety, better resources for employees and less stigma overall.
+Every dollar invested in mental health programs has more than a double return on investment.
+Prioritizing mental health results in less absenteeism, fewer compensation claims, increased safety, better resources for employees, and less stigma overall.

 Of course, you get it–but what if you don’t know where to start?
 Resources like Heads Up offer a wealth of information and training on how to sustain a mentally healthy workplace.